 They won’t be the high-quality leads that love and trust your brand that you’re probably looking for.

 That’s where an educational lead generation strategy can set you apart and help you build better leads.
 So how does it work?
-There’s a number of ways you can educate your audience to position yourself as an authority.
+There are a number of ways you can educate your audience to position yourself as an authority.

 ★ Want to learn more about lead generation?
 Have a look at these posts and resources: